Land-Use Applications

 Planned Residential Development A cluster residential project approved pursuant to ICC 16.17.
 A PRD may include detached or attached dwelling units

-Plat Alteration To modify a plat which has already been approved and recorded.
+Plat Alteration (see links for Short Plat Alteration and Long Plat Alteration below) To modify a plat which has already been approved and recorded.
 Specifically: changes to lot boundaries which do not qualify as boundary line adjustments, lot combinations, boundary line corrections, withdrawals, or vacations; or changes to easements dedicated to the public; or changes to the conditions of approval of a recorded plat.

 Short Plat Alteration For alterations to approved and recorded plats of four (4) or fewer lots